encode/django-rest-framework/docs/api-guide/serializers.md

 For full details see the [serializer relations][relations] documentation.

-## Inheritance of the 'Meta' class

-The inner `Meta` class on serializers is not inherited from parent classes by default.
-This is the same behavior as with Django's `Model` and `ModelForm` classes.
-If you want the `Meta` class to inherit from a parent class you must do so explicitly.
-For example:

-    class AccountSerializer(MyBaseSerializer):
-        class Meta(MyBaseSerializer.Meta):
-            model = Account

-Typically we would recommend *not* using inheritance on inner Meta classes, but instead declaring all options explicitly.

 ## Customizing field mappings

 The ModelSerializer class also exposes an API that you can override in order to alter how serializer fields are automatically determined when instantiating the serializer.